john-cd/rust_howto/bk/src/code_organization/visibility.md

 {{#include ../../crates/code_organization/examples/visibility/visibility_scope.rs:example}}
 ```

-When writing a library or in contexts where the public API must remain stable, [`pub(crate)`]( )↗{{hi: }} and related forms are safer to use than `pub` alone, in the sense they are a safeguard against accidentally making an item fully public to external crates linking the library.
+When writing a library or in contexts where the public API must remain stable, `pub(crate)` and related forms are safer to use than `pub` alone, in the sense they are a safeguard against accidentally making an item fully public to external crates linking the library.

 ```rust,editable
 {{#include ../../crates/code_organization/examples/visibility/visibility_pub_crate.rs:example}}